karinpatenge/spatial-scripts/README.md

 # Introduction

 This repository contains a collection of useful scripts, functions, one-liners, etc. related to spatial functions and operators of the Oracle Database.
-There is no additional licensing required to run any of the code examples in an Oracle Data of your choice (on-prem or as cloud service).
+There is no additional licensing required to run any of the code examples in an Oracle Database of your choice (on-prem or as cloud service).

 ## Disclaimer